ACEsuit/mace/README.md

 The models are releaed on GitHub at https://github.com/ACEsuit/mace-mp.
 If you use them please cite [our paper](https://arxiv.org/abs/2401.00096) which also contains an large range of example applications and benchmarks.

+> [!IMPORTANT]
-> **Note**: The MACE-MP models are trained on MPTrj raw DFT energies from VASP outputs, and are not directly comparable to the MP's DFT energies or CHGNet's energies, which have been applied MP2020Compatibility corrections for some transition metal oxides, fluorides (GGA/GGA+U mixing corrections), and 14 anions species (anion corrections).
+> The MACE-MP models are trained on MPTrj raw DFT energies from VASP outputs, and are not directly comparable to the MP's DFT energies or CHGNet's energies, which have been applied MP2020Compatibility corrections for some transition metal oxides, fluorides (GGA/GGA+U mixing corrections), and 14 anions species (anion corrections).
 For more details, please refer to the [MP Documentation](https://docs.materialsproject.org/methodology/materials-methodology/thermodynamic-stability/thermodynamic-stability/anion-and-gga-gga+u-mixing) and [MP2020Compatibility.yaml](https://github.com/materialsproject/pymatgen/blob/master/pymatgen/entries/MP2020Compatibility.yaml).

 #### Example usage in ASE
 ```py